 How Inclusive Are the General Local Elections of 20 October 2019?
 Final Monitoring Report

-The Final Monitoring Report in terms of inclusion of disabled persons and persons of Roma ethnicity has been launched today.
 The Report has been developed under the auspice of the Civic Coalition for Free and Fair Elections, under the Project „Civil Society Advocacy for Inclusive and Fair Elections in the Republic of Moldova, in Line with the EU and OSCE/ODIHR Recommendations, and Human Rights Commitments”, implemented by East-European Foundation, in partnership with the Partnership for Development Center, Piligrim Demo and Tarna Rom, in collaboration with INFONET Alliance.
 The Project is financed by the European Union, and co-financed by Sweden.

 Main findings of the monitoring reports: